-Begin Again is a sweet indie about two screwed-over people: a young songwriter, Gretta (Keira Knightley) — freshly wounded by her asshole rock star boyfriend (Adam Levine in his film debut) — and washed-up music producer Dan (Mark Ruffalo).
+After my last film, I needed something lighter — a palate cleanser.
+I found that in Begin Again, a sweet indie about two screwed-over people: a young songwriter, Gretta (Keira Knightley) — freshly wounded by her asshole rock star boyfriend (Adam Levine in his film debut) — and washed-up music producer Dan (Mark Ruffalo).

 Dan has a crumbling relationship with his ex-wife and has recently been fired from the record label he founded.
 Dan’s character profile suggests he’s slimy, but Ruffalo delivers a sincere, humane version of the urban con artist — a down-on-his-luck creative who’s out of ideas and out of love.
-I can’t remember why he was fired but it might have been drinking.
-That sounds right.
+I can’t remember why he was fired but it might have been excessive drinking.

 I’ve never lived in New York, but I have a hard time believing people there are this genteel, this chipper at hearing a band playing outside their bedroom windows.
 I understand the film’s romantic intention: two wayfaring nobodies in the Big Apple trying to find themselves and eventually arriving at a deeper understanding of life.
 I’m just not sure that’s enough to hang a film on.

-Again, I never lived there, but where’s the stink?
+Again, I’ve never lived there, but where’s the stink?
 Where’s the grime?
 Where’s the corporatism and hunger?
 I don’t believe this picture of New York.
 It’s too happy and never packs a punch, never makes us hurt.
-In criticism, you want someone to think your work is the worst thing in the world or the greatest thing in the world because the most defeating response is something in the middle: “It’s OK.”
+In criticism, an artist wants reviewers to think their work is the worst thing in the world or the greatest thing in the world, because the worst response falls in the middle: “It’s okay.”